AnswerDotAI/byaldi/README.md

 ## Getting started

 First, a warning: This is a pre-release library, using uncompressed indexes and lacking other kinds of refinements.
-The only supported model, currently, is the original PaliGemma-based ColPali checkpoints family, including `vidore/colpali` and the updated `vidore/colpali-v1.2`.
+The only supported model, currently, is the original PaliGemma-based ColPali checkpoints family, including `vidore/colpali`, the updated `vidore/colpali-v1.2` and the latest `vidore/colqwen2-v0.1`.
 Additional backends will be supported in future updates.
 Eventually, we'll add an HNSW indexing mechanism, pooling, and, who knows, maybe 2-bit quantization?

 It will get updated as the multi-modal ecosystem develops further!